fusioncharts/dev_centre_docs/getting-started/aspnet/add-drill-down-using-aspnet.md

 Once you implement these steps, the FusionCharts JavaScript class takes care of the rest.
 Let's see the steps in details.

-As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.
+As an example, we will consider a simple scenario of a parent chart with a single level of drill down .

 The parent chart here is a **Column 2D** chart showing yearly sales for the top three juice flavors over the last one year.
 When you click on the data plot for a particular flavor, it drills down to show a descendant **Column 2D** chart with quarterly sales figures for that flavor.

 The above chart, when rendered, looks like the following:

-{% embed_chart add-drill-down-using-angular-example-1.js %}
+{% embed_chart add-drill down -using-angular-example-1.js %}

 The JSON data to render the above chart: